Volkswagen ID.4 set for huge changes, including a new name| Auto Express

 What will the Volkswagen ID.
 Tiguan look like?

-A Volkswagen spokesperson previously commented that, in terms of design, “everything on the outside [of the VW ID.
-Tiguan] will be different; the swooping styling will be cleaner”.
-With this in mind, our exclusive images preview how the next-generation car could look.
+Volkswagen is yet to give us a clue as to what the new Volkswagen ID.
+Tiguan will look like, but a Volkswagen spokesperson previously confirmed that ID.
+Tiguan will adopt a much cleaner, more swooping design compared to the current ID.4.
+With that in mind, our exclusive images preview how it could look.

-We don’t expect the fundamental size and shape of the ID.4 to change, but Mindt and his team will look to draw greater parallels between the EV and the petrol and hybrid-powered Tiguan.
+We don’t expect the fundamental size and shape of the ID.4 to change, but we expect there to be greater parallels between the EV and the petrol and hybrid-powered Tiguan.

 That means a similar front end with a neat light bar and sharp daytime running-light signature – possibly with the addition of an illuminated VW badge.
 Subtle differences, such as a cleaner lower section, should help signify the EV from its combustion counterpart, which gets a gaping air intake that spans the entire width of the front bumper.